glensouza/cdcr-github-workshop-september-2023/README.md

 # CDCR Github Workshop September 2023

-Some changes from William.
+Some changes from William---Local changes.
 Add local changes---- This repository is for the CDCR Github 3-Day Workshop in September 2023.
 As the workshop delivery will be as open and candid as possible within the NDA, no recording will be allowed.
 However, the content will be made available here for reference and review.

 ## Who is this for?